astrohart/MFR/MFR.FileSystem.Validators/README.md

 Gets a reference to the one and only instance of the object that implements the [IFileSystemEntryValidator](#T-MFR-FileSystem-Validators-Interfaces-IFileSystemEntryValidator 'MFR.FileSystem.Validators.Interfaces.IFileSystemEntryValidator') interface that validates directory paths, specifically, those that are supposed to contain a local Git repository.
-We know this is is so if the directory's path, with `.git` appended to it, exists.
+We know this is so if the directory's path, with `.git` appended to it, exists.

 <a name='M-MFR-FileSystem-Validators-GitRepositoryFolderPathValidator-#cctor'></a>